 Transferring school early or late

-Please read our page for more information about Starting school early or late.
+Please read our page for more information about Delayed or Accelerated Admission.

 How long your school place remains available